Whats in this section?

-The design of a care home specialising in dementia should be based on small group living, preferably with accommodation on one level.
+The design of a care home specialising in Dementia care should be based on small group living, preferably with accommodation on one level.
 Opportunities to go in and out of the building should be within a safe and accessible environment.

 Plenty of natural light and an easy way of finding one’s way around the building and grounds are essential for minimising disorientation.

 People with Dementia sometimes need a helping hand to go about their daily lives and feel included in their community.
 Dementia Friends is an initiative to change people’s perception of dementia.